-Answers to the most frequently asked questions about how we collect unpaid Council Tax.
+Frequently asked questions and answers about how we collect unpaid Council Tax.

 Please pay the outstanding amount immediately.
-If you bring your payments up to date after you have received a Reminder or Second Reminder notice, you may continue with your monthly instalments.
+If you bring your payments up to date after you have received a reminder or second reminder notice, you may continue with your monthly instalments.
 All future payments must be made on time or further notices will be issued.
-If you have received a Final Notice, you will have lost the right to pay by instalments and the full balance for the remainder of the financial year will have become payable/need to be paid.
+If you have received a final notice, you will have lost the right to pay by instalments and the full balance for the remainder of the financial year will need to be paid.

 If you do not bring yourself up to date you risk having a court summons issued for the full amount.
 This will involve substantial additional costs being added to your bill.

 If you have made a payment in the last few days, or you disagree with the amount outstanding, please contact the Council Tax Liability and Billing Team using the phone number on this page.

 It is important that you contact us if you are in arrears with your Council Tax account.
 This gives us a chance to work together to clear the debt.
 Arrangements can be made for you to pay weekly, fortnightly or monthly.
 If you are not sure how much you can afford please complete our online income and expenditure form:

 You have received a summons because we have sent you a reminder notice or a final notice and you have not brought your account up to date.
 The notice warned that if you did not keep your payments up to date we would start recovery proceedings through the magistrates court.
 The summons was issued when your account was not up to date.
 The cost for issuing a summons is £55.

 If you pay the full amount you owe before the court hearing then no further action will be required.
 The full amount includes the cost for issuing the summons.